david-why/palettette/README.md

 - G: The variable index to receive the parameter (0 to 255).
 - B: The function index (0 to 255).

+### 122. Return

+Returns from a function previously Called.

+Parameters:
+- G: Unused.
+- B: Unused.

+Throws:
+- `66` if no function was called.

 ### 105. Try

 Starts a try block that catches the next error thrown.